Loos With Views

 Toilet at the Indianapolis Air Traffic Control tower.

 Primitive toilet behind a church in a village in Normandy.
-Primitive toilet behind a church in a village in Normandy.

-The toilet in the formerly secret UK government bunkers tunneled into the cliffs above Dover.
+Of course there were toilets in the formerly secret UK government bunkers tunneled into the cliffs above Dover.

 Some of the tunnels date from the Napoleanic Wars, but they were greatly expanded during World War II.
 The UK anti-aircraft operations were controlled from here — radar and other data was gathered and interceptors were dispatched from here.
 See my page with many pictures from there.